oauth-wg/oauth-cross-device-security/main.md

 To ensure secure cross-device interactions, a formal analysis using the WIM therefore seems to be in order.
 Such an analysis should comprise a generic model for cross-device flows, potentially including different kinds of interactions.
 The aim of the analysis would be to evaluate the effectiveness of selected mitigation strategies.
 To the best of our knowledge, this would be the first study of this kind.

 # Conclusion
-Cross-device flows enable authorization on devices with limited input capabilities, allows for secure authentication when using public or shared devices, provides a path towards multi-factor authentication and provides the convenience of a single, portable credential store.
+Cross-device flows enable authorization on devices with limited input capabilities, allow for secure authentication when using public or shared devices, provide a path towards multi-factor authentication and provide the convenience of a single, portable credential store.

 The popularity of cross-device flows attracted the attention of attackers that exploit the unauthenticated channel between the initiating and authentication/authorizing device using techniques commonly used in phishing attacks.
 These attacks allow attackers to harvest access and refresh tokens, rather than authentication credentials, resulting in access to resources even if the user used multi-factor authentication.

 To address these attacks, we propose a three pronged approach that includes the deployment of practical mitigations to safeguard protocols that are already deployed, provide guidance on when to use different protocols, including protocols that are not susceptible to these attacks, and the introduction of formal methods to evaluate the impact of mitigations and find additional issues.

 # Contributors
-Pieter Kasselman (Microsoft), Daniel Fett (Yes.com), Filip Skokan (Okta), Tim Cappalli (Microsoft), Nick Ludwig (Microsoft), Adrian Frei (Microsoft), Nikhil Reddy Boreddy (Microsoft)
+Pieter Kasselman (Microsoft), Daniel Fett (yes.com), Filip Skokan (Okta), Tim Cappalli (Microsoft), Nick Ludwig (Microsoft), Adrian Frei (Microsoft), Nikhil Reddy Boreddy (Microsoft)

 {backmatter}